Developing Affordable Housing in Asheville NC with Kirk Booth

 So what more can the city do to address the problem?
 One possibility, Booth suggests, is for the city to incentivize developers to build on the land that is already owned by the city.
 This will help to control land costs for the developers, and, coupled with the creation of high-density housing on these lots, can make these projects worthwhile for an otherwise reluctant developer.
 Even so, developers taking this route will likely not be earning as much per unit as they might otherwise – that’s where the right mindset comes in.

-Booth firmly believes that building affordable housing is the right thing to do, even if it nets him a smaller profit at the end of the day.
+Booth firmly believes that building affordable housing in Asheville, NC is the right thing to do, even if it nets him a smaller profit at the end of the day.
 “It’s not about money; it’s about your philosophy.
 Providing housing for people is truly something that I want to do,” he says.
 “We offer housing to a whole array of different people who really if we don’t produce [affordable housing], they’re not going to be able to live here.”

 It isn’t easy to be on either side of the equation, as a developer trying to mitigate the problem while still making a living or as a resident trying to find quality housing that won’t break the bank.
 Either way, Booth says, you have to be in it for the long haul.
 Developers need to build with materials that will hold up over time and look at the bigger picture rather than just a quick profit, while tenants need to do their part to be responsible and courteous, building positive relationships and reducing costs for landlords.